DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/scholarships-and-bursaries.md

 You’ll also need to meet the bursary scheme’s individual terms and conditions.

 [Find out more about your eligibility for teaching bursaries](https://www.gov.uk/government/publications/funding-initial-teacher-training-itt/funding-initial-teacher-training-itt-academic-year-2022-to-2023).

-You must be training to teach French, German or Spanish to be eligible for a languages scholarship.

 To find out if you’re eligible for a scholarship and to apply, you can visit the relevant scholarship body: